Secure Service Accounts and Role Delegation in Cloud-Native Apps

 Imagine a cloud-based application that processes online orders.
 Each component of the application (e.g., payment processing, inventory management) needs to access different services:

 - Payment-Service-Account: Limited to payment processing tasks only.
+It might have permissions to interact with a payment gateway api.

-- Inventory-Service-Account: Can only read inventory data.
+- Inventory-Service-Account: Can only read inventory data from a database.

 This setup ensures that even if one service account is compromised, the damage is limited due to the principle of least privilege.